mikesart/graphicsmagick/www/INSTALL-windows.rst

       DLL is properly initialized without participation from dependent applications.
 This avoids the requirement to invoke IntializeMagick() from dependent applications but only works for DLL builds.

+    EnableBrokenCoders (default undefined)

+      Define to enable broken/dangerous file format support.
+Only enable this if you have complete control over the input files and not for arbitrary files such as uploaded from untrusted sources via the Internet.
+Currently this must be enabled to enable Adobe Photoshop Format (PSD).

   After creating your build environment you can proceed to open the DSW (or SLN) file that was generated in the VisualMagick directory and build